SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 Open the created directory (todo-app) in your favorite editor (I am using [VS Code](https://code.visualstudio.com/)).

-Will add basic html skeleton first.
-Open index.html and past the below html code to into that file.
+Will add a basic HTML skeleton first.
+Open index.html and paste the below HTML code in that file.

 <pre>
   <code class="language-html">